miladghost/-Hotel-Project/readme.md

 # Hotel Management Project

-its my very first time project in React and Web development World! its build by React Quary (Tanstack) and Supabase.
+its my very first time project in React and Web development World! its build by React Quary (Tanstack) + Supabase + React Router + Styled Components (for styling) + Toast notifications + React Recharts
+Its a real World Example for Hotels with Awsome feautures!